PlumTreeSystems/SyliusPayseraPlugin/README.md

 For test payments, check the "Test mode" option

+Override your SyliusShopBundle templates to insert paysera logo to your shop

 ### Credits

 This package uses Paysera's library for integrating payments with Paysera